astronomer/docs/learn/airflow-advanced-cluster-policies.md

 - Pod
 - Airflow Context variables

 These policies allow administrators to centrally manage how Airflow users or DAG writers are interacting with the Airflow Cluster.
-They can modify or restrict their capability based on organization policy or ensure that users conform to common standards.
-For example, you want to ensure all the DAGs have `tags` before being deployed to production.
+Cluster policies can modify or restrict a user's capability based on organization policy or ensure that users conform to common standards.
+For example, you may want to ensure all DAGs have `tags` before being deployed to production.

-These cluster policies can be used to:
+Cluster policies can be used to:

-- Check if the DAGs/Tasks meet certain standards
+- Check if DAGs/Tasks meet certain standards
-- Setting default arguments on DAGs/Tasks
+- Set default arguments on DAGs/Tasks
-- Perform custom routing/skipping logic on the DAGs or Tasks
+- Skip a DAG or Task or route a Task to a different worker queue

-In this guide, you'll learn about the types of cluster policies, how these policies work, and how to implement these in Airflow.
+In this guide, you'll learn about the types of cluster policies, how they policies work, and how to implement them in Airflow.

 ## Assumed knowledge